kevin-bates/git-sandbox/README.md

 	- [ ] `git push origin <prev-branch>:<prev-branch>`  (to recreate - although haven't done this yet)
 - [ ] Once pushed - review the commit and ensure the changes look correct.

-## Merging changes form master onto dev branch
+## Merging changes from master onto dev branch
 Here are steps to merge a commit from a dev branch to the master branch.
 In summary, the steps first update the dev branch with the latest changes from master, resolving any conflicts that may occur, then cherry-picks the last commit from the newly updated